xaviervia/tessellation/README.md

 …and if Flyd would have a deduplication function out of the box, we would be able to even remove the `deduplicatedStore`.

 We implemented all the wiring in a very small amount of code.
-It’s a good thing: our `index.js` is almost entirely generic (we could have an `effects/index.js` and import all effects in one statement to make it completely generic) and that means that our `index.js` is boilerplate.
+It’s a good thing: our `index.js` is almost entirely generic and that means that our `index.js` is boilerplate.
 Boilerplate should be kept small.

 > If all the operations in `index.js` are generic, can I get it as a function instead of writing boilerplate?
-Well, most certainly we could write such function, but I meant to demonstrate how simple the integration is without any magic, and also to prove a point of how the same integration can be done with multiple libraries.
+Well, we could write such function, but I meant to demonstrate how simple the integration is, without using any magic, and also to prove a point of how the same integration can be done with different libraries.
 If this architecture is successful, such library should most certainly be published.

 // TODO: Link Redux example